Levoit Blog

 If you’re wondering how to cool a house without AC or supplement it so it works more efficiently, there are several smart, energy-conscious solutions to consider:

 Sleek, quiet, and powerful, Levoit tower fans are designed to circulate air quickly and evenly, helpful for spaces that feel stagnant or humid.
-It’s as easy as placing the fans near open windows in the early morning or evening to bring in cooler air, then positioning it near you during the day to maintain airflow.
+It’s as easy as placing near open windows in the early morning or evening to bring in outdoor air, then positioning it near you during the day to maintain airflow.

 2. Cool Mist Humidifiers to Balance the Air

 Dry indoor air can make high heat feel more intense, making you feel uncomfortable.
-This is where a cool mist humidifier can help.
-By reintroducing gentle moisture into dry air, cool mist humidifiers can help regulate your body temperature and improve sleep quality on even the hottest nights.
+This is where a Levoit cool mist humidifier can help.
+By adding gentle moisture back into the air, it helps create a more balanced environment that feels cooler and fresher.

-On top of that, cool mist humidifiers are safe for kids' rooms and offer a more breathable space overall, which is especially important when you're spending more time indoors.
+On top of that, cool mist humidifiers are safe for kids' rooms and offer a more comfortable space overall, which is especially important if you're spending more time indoors.

 3. Air Purifiers for Summer Heat